petervmeijgaard/vue-2-boilerplate/README.md

 ### Test ###
 Both the Unit Tests and the End-2-End Tests are within the `test/` folder.
 Unit Tests should go inside the `test/unit/specs` folder.
 E2e Tests should go inside the `test/e2e/specs` folder.
-You can read more about both test on the [Webpack Boilerplate Testing Session](http://vuejs-templates.github.io/webpack/unit.html).
+You can read more about both tests on the [Webpack Boilerplate Testing Session](http://vuejs-templates.github.io/webpack/unit.html).

 ## Got questions or improvements? ##